k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: logic with purposely forging quality objects
 - Fix: more forged quality logic
 - Restructure how blacksmith hammer is made unwishable
+- Allow armor and weapons to randomly spawn with various levels of quality